Last Updated on

 Eating sugar is not bad, but consuming it in excess can have an adverse impact on their health.
 Moreover, the type of sugar preferred also decides its effect on a kid’s health.
 When sugar is consumed beyond a specific limit, it may result in negative effects on a kid’s overall, long-term health.

-Why is Sugar in Fruit Healthier than Sugar in Other Food Entities?
+Why is Sugar in Fruits Healthier than Sugar in Other Food Items?

-All types of sugar contain calories whether the source is a fruit or any other food entity.
+All types of sugar contain calories, whether the source is a fruit or any other food entity.
 But the sugar in fruits is known as “natural” sugar, which is a blend of sucrose, fructose, and glucose.
-Fruits contain sugar is a fact, but it only contains it in limited amounts.
-But other forms of food contain “free” sugar, which can affect one’s health to a great extent.
+Fruits contain sugar, but only in limited amounts.
+But other types of foods contain “free” sugar, which can affect one’s health to a great extent.

-This is because the sugar contained in other food entities has been extracted from its natural source and thus contain more sweetening content.
-Studies have shown that foods that contain free sugar can lead to tooth decay or obesity in kids and thus should be avoided to an extent.
-However, fruits though they contain sugar, should be preferably served to kids as it will not only help in keeping them hydrated but will also help in developing good eating habits.
+This is because the sugar contained in other food entities has been extracted from its natural source and, thus, is sweeter.
+Studies have shown that foods that contain free sugar can lead to tooth decay or obesity in kids and, thus, should be avoided to an extent.
+Fruits, preferably, should be served to kids as they will not only help in staying hydrated but also help develop good eating habits.